 The Best Christmas Markets in Poland

-This Christmas Market is HUGE, and has absolutely everything you could want.
-We’re talking cute Bavarian-style beer huts, sausage stands, kids’ rides, sweet treats, and lots of stalls selling Christmassy and locally made trinkets.
+The Wroclaw Christmas Market is HUGE, and has absolutely everything you could want.
+We’re talking cute Bavarian-style beer huts, sausage stands, Christmas fair rides, sweet treats, and lots of stalls selling Christmassy and locally made trinkets.

 Wrocław doesn’t make it on to many tourists’ Poland itineraries, but it definitely should!
 The city itself is lots of fun, but Christmas is definitely the best time to visit the city.
 The Christmas Market really brings it to life!